This isn’t a sponsored post.

 Understanding Van Gogh’s journey brings with it revelations: the surreal scale of the furniture in Bedroom in Arles brings pangs of loss and grief when you realise he was painting his old room from memory in the asylum, and you can physically feel his claustrophobia.
 The beauty of this experience is being able to step into the paintings and world of a man so many of us feel love for, and to connect his experience of misery with our own through the beautiful ecstasy of his art.

-Van Gogh Alive is created by Grande Experiences and presented at Birmingham Hippodrome in the main auditorium with things to do across three levels of the building until 31st December 2020.
-Book tickets which start at £20 for adults here: vangoghaliveuk.com don’t forget to visit the Van Gogh Alive gift shop and Sunflower Room as you exit.
+Van Gogh Alive is created by Grande Experiences and presented at Birmingham Hippodrome in the main auditorium with things to do across three levels of the building from 25th May to 11th July.
+Book tickets which start at £20 for adults here: birminghamhippodrome.com/calendar/van-gogh-alive-the-experience don’t forget to visit the Van Gogh Alive gift shop and Sunflower Room as you exit.

 The venue has full Covid-19 strategies in place, from maximum group sizes to hand sanitiser throughout the experience.